-31 Ensure Personnel Receive, Read, and Understand Policy Full and Effective Compliance 32 All Personnel shall Report Violations of Policy; and Employees shall be Held Accountable for Policy Violations In Compliance Not in Compliance 33 Personnel Who Engage in Discriminatory Policing shall be Subject to Discipline In Compliance Not in Compliance 34 On Annual Basis, Review Policy and Document It in Writing Full and Effective Co ompliance Section V. Pro e-Planned Operations 35 Monitor shall Regularly Review Documents of any Specialized Units Enforcing Immigration-Related Laws to Ensure Accordance with Law and Court Order Full and Effective Co ompliance 36 Ensure Significant Ops or Patrols are Race-Neutral in Fashion; Written Protocol shall be Provided to Monitor in Advance of any Significant Op or Patrol Full and Effective Co ompliance 37 Have Standard Template for Op Plans and Standard Instructions for Supervisors, Deputies, and Posse Members Full and Effective Co ompliance 38 Create and Provide Monitor with Approved Documentation of Significant Op within 10 Days After Op Full and Effective Compliance 39 Hold community outreach meeting within 40 days after any significant operations or patrol in the affected District(s) Full and Effective Compliance 40 Notify Monitor and Plaintiffs within 24 hrs. of any Immigration-Related Traffic Enforcement Activity or Significant Op Arrest of 5 or more People Section VI.
-T raining 42 Selection and Hiring of Instructors for Supervisor Specific Training In Compliance In Compliance.
-43 Training at Least 60% Live Training, 40% On- line Training, and Testing to Ensure Comprehension Full and Effective Co ompliance 44 Training Schedule, Keeping Attendance, and Training Records Full and Effective Co ompliance 45 Training may Incorporate Role-Playing Scenarios, Interactive Exercises, and Lectures Full and Effective Co ompliance 46 Curriculum, Training Materials, and Proposed Instructors Full and Effective Co ompliance 47 Regularly Update Training (from Feedback and Changes in Law) Full and Effective Compliance 48 Bias-Free Policing Training Requirements (12 hrs.
+38 Create and Provide Monitor with Approved Documentation of Significant Op within 10 Days After Op Full and Effective Compliance 39 Hold community outreach meeting within 40 days after any significant operations or patrol in the affected District(s) Full and Effective Compliance 40 Notify Monitor and Plaintiffs within 24 hrs. of any Immigration-Related Traffic Enforcement Activity or Significant Op Arrest of 5 or more People Section VI.
+Training 42 Selection and Hiring of Instructors for Supervisor Specific Training In Compliance In Compliance.
+43 Training at Least 60% Live Training, 40% On- line Training, and Testing to Ensure Comprehension Full and Effective Compliance 44 Training Schedule, Keeping Attendance, and Training Records Full and Effective Compliance 45 Training may Incorporate Role-Playing Scenarios, Interactive Exercises, and Lectures Full and Effective Compliance 46 Curriculum, Training Materials, and Proposed Instructors Full and Effective Compliance 47 Regularly Update Training (from Feedback and Changes in Law) Full and Effective Compliance 48 Bias-Free Policing Training Requirements (12 hrs.
 Initially, then 6 hrs.
-Annually) , Full and Effective Compliance 49 Bias-Free Policing Training Shall Incorporate Current Developments in Federal and State Law and MCSO Policy Full and Effective Compliance 50 Fourth Amendment Training (6 hrs.
+Annually) Full and Effective Compliance 49 Bias-Free Policing Training Shall Incorporate Current Developments in Federal and State Law and MCSO Policy 50 Fourth Amendment Training (6 hrs.
 Initially, then 4 hrs.
-Annually) Full and Effective Co ompliance

-51 Fourth Amendment Training Shall Incorporate Current Developments in Federal and State Laws and MCSO Policy Full and Effective Compliance 52 Supervisor Responsibilities Training (6 hrs.
+Annually) Full and Effective Compliance 51 Fourth Amendment Training Shall Incorporate Current Developments in Federal and State Laws and MCSO Policy 52 Supervisor Responsibilities Training (6 hrs.
 Initially, then 4 hrs.
-Annually) Full and Effective Compliance 53 Supervisor Responsibilities Training Curriculum Full and Effective Co ompliance Section VII.
-Traffic Stop Documentation and Data Collection and Review 54 Collection of Traffic Stop Data In Compliance Not in Compliance 55 Assign Unique ID for Each Incident/Stop, So Other Documentation Can Link to Stop Full and Effective Co ompliance 56 Maintaining Integrity and Accuracy of Traffic Stop Data MCSO Asserts Full and Effe ective Compliance 57 Ensure Recording of Stop Length Time and Providing Signed Receipt for Each Stop Full and Effective Co ompliance 58 Ensure all Databases Containing Individual-Specific Data Comply with Federal and State Privacy Standards; Develop Process to Restrict Database Access Full and Effective Compliance 59 Providing Monitors and Plaintiffs' Representative Full Access to Collected Data Full and Effective Compliance 60 Develop System for Electronic Data Entry by Deputies Full and Effective Compliance 61 Installing Functional Video and Audio Recording Equipment (Body-Cameras) Full and Effective Compliance 62 Activation and Use of Recording Equipment (Body-Cameras) Full and Effective Compliance 63 Retaining Traffic Stop Written Data and Camera Recordings Full and Effective Co ompliance 64 Protocol for Periodic Analysis of Traffic Stop Data and Data Gathered for Significant Ops In Compliance In Compliance 65 Designate Group to Analyze Collected Data In Compliance In Compliance 66 Conduct Annual, Agency-Wide Comprehensive Analysis of Data Full and Effective Co ompliance 67 Warning Signs or Indicia of Possible Racial Profiling or Other Misconduct In Compliance In Compliance 68 Criteria for Analysis of Collected Patrol Data (Significant Ops) Full and Effective Compliance 69 Supervisor Review of Collected Data for Deputies under Their Command MCSO Asserts Full and Effective Compliance 70 Response to/Interventions for Deputies or Units Involved in Misconduct In Compliance Not in Compliance 71 Providing Monitor and Plaintiffs' Representative Full Access to Supervisory and Agency Level Reviews of Collected Data Full and Effective Co ompliance
+Annually) Full and Effective Compliance 53 Supervisor Responsibilities Training Curriculum Full and Effective Compliance Section VII.
+T Traffic Stop Documentation and Data Collection and Review 54 Collection of Traffic Stop Data In Compliance Not in Compliance 55 Assign Unique ID for Each Incident/Stop, So Other Documentation Can Link to Stop Full and Effective Compliance 56 Maintain Integrity and Accuracy of Traffic Stop Data MCSO asserted "Full and Effective Compliance" in its 43rd Report.
+(Doc.
+3145.).
+The Monitor "deferred" Full and Effective Compliance on May 12, 2025.
+MCSO asserts that it should be found in Full and Effective Compliance for the reasons stated in its 43 rd Report and in this Report.